 When does the GAED need to be completed?

-We encourage initial completion of the form by March 8, 2021, and annually thereafter.
 The form must be completed or edited within thirty days of acquiring any new resources or relationships with any non-U.S. entities or any change in current global activities.

 Do I need to disclose any

 of my collaborations or affiliations with entities that are located within the U.S.?

 In some cases, non-domestic entities may have operations or locations within the U.S., and these would need to be reported.
 Some examples may include:

 - A legal entity created under the laws of one or more non-U.S. governments, such as a company incorporated in another country that has locations or operations within the United States